JudgeDreadsTheFirst/JudgeDreadsTheFirst/README.md

 + Altium Designer
 + Intel Quartus
 + NI Multisim
-+ also had a little experience with AutoCAD😄
++ also had a little experience with AutoCAD

 </p>
 </details>